-Early last year, and after having spent a couple of years working in East-Africa I returned to the Pacific to lead the Pacific Financial Inclusion Programme (PFIP), a more than decade old, well established programme focused on driving innovation for financial inclusion in the Pacific.
+In 2019, and after having spent a couple of years working in East-Africa I returned to the Pacific to lead the UNCDF Pacific Financial Inclusion Programme (PFIP), a more than decade old, well established programme focused on driving innovation for financial inclusion in the Pacific.
 The decision to move from East-Africa, a region with one of the highest rates of mobile money usage in the world and with a very vibrant fintech scene, made many of my colleagues scratch their head.
 Why on earth would someone be professionally interested in moving back to the Pacific?
 A region where, according to a recent report by GSMA only 38% of the population subscribed to a mobile phone service as at the end of 2018.
 Far below the average of 44% for least developing countries and we’re not even talking about mobile money subscribers.

 What many of my colleagues didn’t know was that during my three years working for Bank South Pacific in Papua New Guinea, prior to my experience in East-Africa, I had grown a professional ‘soft spot’ for the Pacific.
 Although not as vibrant as East-Africa, the Pacific presents a unique palette of interesting challenges to overcome when trying to spur innovation in digital financial services;

 Although many recent initiatives are promoting and supporting tech startups, such as TechLab in PNG, to a large extent the scene remains emergent at best and only very few Pacific tech entrepreneurs have ventured successfully into the fintech business.